P-09Team

 The team behind SingleBit.

 Founded in May 2024 by Naman Barkiya and Abhiraj Sakargaye.
-Every client engagement is led by a founder directly, with no account-manager layer, no sub-contracting, and no strategy consultants between the work and the client.
+Every client engagement is run directly by the people doing the work, with no account-manager layer, no sub-contracting, and no strategy consultants between the work and the client.

 Naman Barkiya